 At different disease stages

-- Curative treatments are not available; clinical trials of medications, generally specific to genetic diagnosis, are underway though some have been tested and failed to demonstrate benefit.
+- Curative treatments are not available; clinical trials of medications, specific to genetic type, are underway though some have been tested and failed to demonstrate benefit.

-- Night splints are generally not helpful, but stretching, serial casting, and therapy for functional improvement of balance and mobility skills have shown benefit.
+- Night splints are generally not helpful for foot deformity but stretching, serial casting, and therapy for functional improvement and mobility skills have shown benefit.
+Physical therapy is effective in CMT.
+It is associated with improvements of walking performance, balance and muscle strength in upper and lower extremities.
+12,13

 - Recommend alternatives to reduce volume of handwritten work, limiting overuse of distal leg muscle, and treating with NSAIDs and acetaminophen for pain.